MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/m365-dr-commitments.md

 The following customer data will be stored at rest in the _Local Region Geography_:

 - MDO P1 does not store any customer data within its service.
 - Exchange Online Protection (EOP).
-The following customer data will be stored at rest in the _Local Region Geography_: Service configuration data and policies, quarantined email and attachments, junk email, grading analysis, block lists (url, tenant, user), spam domains, reports, and alerts
+The following customer data will be stored at rest in the _Local Region Geography_: Service configuration data and policies, quarantined email and attachments, junk email, grading analysis, block lists (url, tenant, user), spam domains, reports, and alerts.

 ## Office for the Web